-In 1996, President Clinton proclaimed signed a bill that would end of welfare as we know it.
-As a result, New York State implemented the Work Experience Program (WEP), the largest unpaid work program in the country.
-All welfare recipients 18 and over were assigned a 35-hour/week job to credit off their welfare benefit at the minimum wage.
+In 1996, President Clinton signed a bill he proclaimed would end welfare as we know it.
+As a result, New York State implemented the largest unpaid work program in the country, the Work Experience Program (WEP).
+All welfare recipients were assigned a 35-hour/week job at the minimum wage to pay off their welfare benefit.
 Neither college classes nor job training counted towards the 35 hours at the time.
-The program was meant to provide work experience and a gateway towards full-time employment, but in NYC, only 6% of WEP workers were placed in jobs, and it is unclear how permanent those jobs were.
+The program was to provide work experience and a gateway to full-time employment, but in NYC, only 6% of WEP workers were placed in jobs, and it is unclear how permanent even those few jobs were.

 For years, women on welfare have been plagued by stereotypes: they’re lazy, they’re “welfare-queens,” they have more children to get more money.
 The truth is, welfare only lasts for a maximum of 5-years and afterwards, these women are forced out of school and into menial jobs just to keep their heads above water.
 Low-wage jobs and even a 2-year degree do not change the statistics on poverty.
 What does work?: a 4-year college degree.
 In fact, here’s what a Report sponsored by Ford Foundation says: “90% of women who get a 4-year degree move permanently off of welfare.”